 That being said, this is one of the worst versions of this that I’ve ever seen.
 That’s because this was an incredibly close call.
 A vast majority of the time when this happens, the pilots quickly realize what’s going on, and come to a stop with room to spare.

-In this case, the plane got to such a high speed that it was only able to come to a stop by ultimately skidding off the taxiway, leading to aircraft damage.
+In this case, the plane got to such a high speed that it was only able to come to a stop at the very end of the taxiway, even needing to make a turn to avoid a full overrun.

 Bottom line